 - Do not push the head forward, backward, or to one side.

-- Always have the feet supported on the floor or with a footrest.
+- Place feet flat on the floor or on a footrest.

-- Keep the knees at or below hip level.
+- Keep knees at or below hip level.

-- If a chair is nonadjustable, use a back support to support the lower and mid-back.
+- Use back support for lower and mid-back.

 - Avoid sitting in the same position for long periods of time.

-- It is important to shop around for a mattress that is the right firmness for each person.
+- Shop around for a mattress that is the right firmness for each person.